Get updates & free travel guides – Subscribe here

-- Best Time to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
+Best Time to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
 This is when you’ll find the most happening nightlife and have the opportunity to meet up with college-age visitors.
 There’s often another spike in partygoers around late May through early July, when many high school graduates arrive, particularly in Cancun.

 Mexico Travel Seasons

 - High Season (mid-December through Easter): High season in most regions other than Mexico City and the interior, begins just before the Christmas holiday and extends through Easter.
 This is when the crowds are at their peak, room rates and airfare tend to be higher, and the weather is generally the best of the year, bringing an abundance of sunshine and little rain in most areas, with highs in the mid- to upper-20s and lows around a mild 21°C. Destinations that are inland and above 6000 feet, however, can get quite cool this time of year, and high elevation mountain peaks usually see at least a dusting of snow.

-- Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the high and low season, which means you may see a few more tourists, and there is some risk of a hurricane or tropical storm, however, it’s more likely to occur between August and October.
+- Shoulder Season (November and May): Mexico doesn’t have much of a shoulder season, though November is somewhat of a transition between the low and high season; you may see a few more tourists, and there is some risk of a late hurricane or tropical storm (though these are more likely to occur between August and October).
 While it’s likely to be warm at any time of the year across Mexico, it’s often just right in November and May, with highs around 30°C, and sea temperatures a pleasant 28°C, ideal for swimming.
 In either month, there is likely to be some rain, but it often comes only in short spurts, with plenty of sun in between.